OSSystems/meta-browser/meta-firefox/README.md

 Each compatible Yocto versions are supported by the master branch of this layer.

-Starting version 144 Firefox requires at least Clang 17 to compile.
+Starting version 144 Firefox requires at least Clang 17 to compile, and starting version 153 at least Clang 19 is needed.

 Additionally, the Rust version shipped with Scarthgap oe-core is out of date, which can be remediated by other third-party layers: for Scarthgap version the